 Kissing as a greeting: Kisses have a protocol, so make sure you know it :-).
 First, it's three kisses on the cheek instead of one or two as in other countries.
 This can become really awkward if you are stopping at the second one, and the Dutch person goes on for the 3rd.
 So keep that in mind.
 Learndutch has and excellent video on this:

 Just as important is to know when it's appropriate.
-Usually, kisses are exchanged between women, and between men and women after you see somebody for at least a second time (so you already know each other).
+Usually, kisses are exchanged between women, and between men and women when you see somebody for at least the second time (so you already know each other).
 Never at a first meeting.
 The exception might be a date.
 But tread carefully.

 A coffee shop is not for coffee in Holland, but what is it then?